Professional wrestling championship

-A championship or title in professional wrestling is a recognition promoted by professional wrestling organizations.
-Championship reigns are determined by professional wrestling matches, in which competitors are involved in predetermined rivalries.
-These narratives create feuds between the various competitors, which cast them as villains and heroes.
-The bookers in a company will place the title on the most accomplished performer, or whom they believe will generate fan interest in terms of event attendance and television viewership.
+In professional wrestling, a championship or title is a recognition promoted by professional wrestling organizations.
+Championship reigns are determined by professional wrestling matches, in which competitors are involved in predetermined rivalries; these narratives create feuds between the various competitors, which usually cast them as either faces (heroes), heels (villains), or more rarely tweeners (morally ambiguous).
+The bookers in a company, who decide the winners and where the storyline goes, will place the title on the most accomplished performer or the one they believe will generate fan interest in terms of event attendance and television viewership.

 History

 Professional wrestling portrays the structure of title match combat sports.
 Participants compete for a championship, and must defend it after winning it.
 These titles are represented physically by a championship belt that is worn or carried by the champion(s).
 In the case of team wrestling, there is a belt for each member of the team.

 Almost all professional wrestling promotions have one major title, and some have more.
 Championships are designated by divisions of weight, height, gender, wrestling style, and other qualifications.

 Typically, each promotion only recognizes the "legitimacy" of their own titles, although cross-promotion does happen.
 When one promotion absorbs or purchases another, the titles from the defunct promotion may continue to be defended in the new promotion or be decommissioned, usually through championship unification.

 Behind the scenes, the bookers in a company will place the title on the most accomplished performer, or those the bookers believe will generate fan interest in terms of event attendance and television viewership.
 Lower ranked titles may also be used on the performers who show potential, thus allowing them greater exposure to the audience.
 However, other circumstances may also determine the use of a championship.
 A combination of a championship's lineage, the caliber of performers as champion, and the frequency and manner of title changes, dictates the audience's perception of the title's quality, significance, and reputation.

 A wrestler's championship accomplishments can be central to their career, becoming a measure of their performance ability and drawing power.
 The most accomplished or decorated wrestlers tend to be revered as legends.
 American wrestler Ric Flair has had multiple world heavyweight championship reigns spanning over three decades.
 Japanese wrestler Último Dragón once held and defended a record 10 titles simultaneously.